Blog Article: Designer Initials, Signatures and Monograms on Coins

 JK - Justin Kunz.
 U.S. Mint, on coins issued for the United States.

-JM - John M. Mercanti.
+JM or jm - John M. Mercanti.
 U.S. Mint on coins issued for the United States; Perth Mint, on coins issued for Australia (the Australian Wedge-tailed Eagle range); B.H.
-Mayer, on coins issued for the Cook Islands.
+Mayer, on coins issued for the Cook Islands; Royal Mint, on coins issued for the United Kingdom (2023).

 JM - Jennifer McKenna.
 Perth Mint, on coins issued for Australia (except on the Australian Wedge-tailed Eagle range) and Tuvalu.